connornishijima/lixie_python/README.md

 # Lixie-Python

 Python module for driving Lixie Displays!
+This will be kept up-to-date with functions the Arduino library has!

 # Installation